Coronavirus and Business: How To Market on a Budget and Stay Afloat During the Pandemic

 Over the past few weeks, it has become clear that COVID-19’s impact will be far greater and far more devastating than any American could have anticipated.
 While everyone has been affected in one way or another, many families have peace of mind that the world will return to normal, and that, before it does, the government will step in to help them.

 But what about small businesses?
-Unfortunately, for those dealing with coronavirus and business, peace of mind remains elusive.
+Unfortunately, for those companies affected by the economy while dealing with the coronavirus and business, peace of mind remains elusive.

 Can Aggressive Coronavirus Marketing Help You Weather the Storm Caused by COVID-19?

 In a matter of days, millions of Americans were asked to do the unthinkable: Stay home.
 Don’t go to work.
 Don’t go to school.
 Don’t go out for any reason other than for basic necessities and medical attention.

 Some of the nation’s largest economies have been shut down completely, including Los Angeles, New York, San Francisco, San Diego, Chicago and Seattle.
 As of the end of March, 163 million people throughout 17 states, 14 counties and eight cities were asked to stay home.

 Million People Have Been Asked To Stay Home

 As a business owner, it’s easy to go into panic mode over those numbers, especially if you live in one of the hardest-hit cities.
 However, while you may be tempted to focus only on staying afloat during these tough times, now is the time to look ahead.

 By taking a progressive approach instead of a preventative approach, you’ll fare better when times get better – and they will get better.
 Using the resources you do have to create a recession marketing strategy is one of the best ways to ensure business recession survival.

 Businesses That Refocused Spending During Recessions Outperformed Others